Humility: Philosophical views of humility

-Kant's view of humility has been defined as "that meta-attitude that constitutes the moral agent's proper perspective on himself as a dependent and corrupt but capable and dignified rational agent".
+Immanuel Kant's view of humility has been defined as "that meta-attitude that constitutes the moral agent's proper perspective on himself as a dependent and corrupt but capable and dignified rational agent".
 Kant's notion of humility relies on the centrality of truth and rational thought leading to proper perspective and his notion can therefore be seen as emergent.

 Mahatma Gandhi said that an attempt to sustain truth without humility is doomed to become an "arrogant caricature" of truth.

 In contemporary philosophy, the philosophers Julia Driver and George Schueler offer distinct views on humility.
-Julia Driver argues that humility is possessed by one who either underestimate or lack beliefs about one's merits, while George Schueler beliefs that humility requires indifference with regard to one's accomplishments.
+Driver argues that humility is possessed by one who either underestimates or lacks belief about one's merits, while Schueler believes that humility requires indifference with regard to one's accomplishments.

 While many religions and philosophers view humility as a virtue, some have been critical of it, seeing it as opposed to individualism.

 "No doubt, when modesty was made a virtue, it was a very advantageous thing for the fools," wrote Arthur Schopenhauer, "for everybody is expected to speak of himself as if he were one".

-Nietzsche viewed humility as a strategy used by the weak to avoid being destroyed by the strong.
+Friedrich Nietzsche viewed humility as a strategy used by the weak to avoid being destroyed by the strong.
 In Twilight of the Idols he wrote: "When stepped on, a worm doubles up.
 That is clever.
 In that way he lessens the probability of being stepped on again.
 In the language of morality: humility."
 He believed that his idealized Übermensch would be more apt to roam unfettered by pretensions of humility, proud of his stature and power, but not reveling idly in it, and certainly not displaying hubris.
 But, if so, this would mean the pretension aspect of this kind of humility is more akin to obsequiousness and to other kinds of pretentious humility.

 Humility and leadership

 Research suggests that humility is a trait of effective leadership.
-For example, research indicates that certain types of leaders, termed "level 5", possesses humility and "fierce resolve".
-The research suggests that humility is a broad concept that includes self-understanding, awareness, openness, and perspective taking.
+For example, a Harvard Business article by J. Collins indicates that certain types of leaders, termed "level 5", possess humility and "fierce resolve".
+The research suggests that humility is a broad concept that includes self-understanding, awareness, openness, and perspective-taking.